m-spangenberg/exercises_databases/README.md

 We can also process transactions.
 Read-commited isolation is an isolation level also present in SQL, which means we can only see the values which have been written by commited-transaction.

 * Neo4j supports `read-committed` isolation by default
-* Aquire locks manually to achieve a `higher isolation` level
+* Acquire locks manually to achieve a `higher isolation` level
-* Uses logging to persistant storage to achieve `durability`
+* Uses logging to persistent storage to achieve `durability`
 * Overall: can support `ACID`

 ## Distributed Graph Processing